RanaElGahawy/CalendarEffect/index.md

   <img src="assets/img/regression_intero.jpeg" width="500">
 </p>

-Every suspected anomaly is subjected to rigorous evaluation through formal hypothesis testing.
+Every suspected calendar anomaly is subjected to rigorous evaluation through formal hypothesis testing.
+In particular, t-tests are employed to determine whether average returns during specific calendar periods differ significantly from those observed in the rest of the sample. t-tests are employed to determine whether average returns during specific calendar periods differ significantly from those observed in the rest of the sample.
+For these tests to be valid, several underlying assumptions must be satisfied, most notably the normality and independence of the data.
+To ensure the validity of the statistical tests, the investigation begins with a careful assessment of these assumptions.
+In particular, the normality of returns is examined prior to conducting the hypothesis tests.

+// Plots of normality check//

+Interpretation of the normality check

+// Results of t-tests //

+Interpretation of t-tests

+When the assumption of normality is violated, the Mann–Whitney U test, a non-parametric alternative, is employed to compare return distributions across calendar periods.
+This approach allows the investigation to remain robust to deviations from normality.

+  // Results of Mann-Whitney test //

+  Interpretation of Mann-Whitney test

-To further strengthen the analysis, these tests are complemented by regression models that isolate the calendar component while controlling for broader market dynamics.
-By estimating the statistical significance and economic magnitude of each effect, the detectives are able to determine whether the observed patterns persist beyond random chance.
+To further strengthen the analysis, these tests are complemented by regression models that isolate the calendar component while controlling for other market dynamics (volume, volatility, fed funds rate).

-This dual approach—combining t-tests with regression analysis—allows the investigation to move from simple observation to empirical validation.
-Only those calendar effects that withstand this rigorous examination can be considered credible candidates for genuine market anomalies, while others are dismissed as statistical illusions.
-Through this methodical process, the FARZM team seeks to separate myth from measurable reality in financial markets.
+// Results of regression //

+By estimating the statistical significance and magnitude of each effect, the detectives discovered that____ (interpretation of regressions)

+// Conclude on real effects, stated by FARMZ //

 ## Do the calendar effect survive in time ?